xlwings/xlwings-server/README.md

 **Frontend via Office.js add-in:**

-- In `manifest.xml`, replace all occurrences of `https://127.0.0.1:8000` with the URL where your server runs.
-It is recommended to create a copy of `manifest.xml` for each environment (DEV, UAT, PROD, etc.).
+- You will get the manifest content under your `URL/manifest`.
+For example, if you run this on localhost, you can go to https://127.0.0.1:8000/manifest.
+Copy the content into a file called `manifest.xml`.
-- In `manifest.xml`, set your own ID (see TODO comment in `manifest.xml`).
-You should use an own ID for each environment (DEV, UAT, PROD, etc.).
+- If the manifest doesn't show the correct URL, set the `XLWINGS_HOSTNAME` settings in `.env` to the domain where your backend runs, e.g., `XLWINGS_HOSTNAME=xlwings.mycompany.com`.
-- The `manifest.xml` has to be deployed via the Office admin console, see: https://docs.xlwings.org/en/latest/pro/server/officejs_addins.html#production-deployment
+- The `manifest.xml` has to be deployed via the Office admin console, see: https://docs.xlwings.org/en/latest/pro/server/officejs_addins.html#production-deployment.
+The Office admin console also allows you to point directly to the `/manifest` endpoint.

 ## Dev environment